scotteratigan/electron-dr/README.md

   - is this worthwhile? it would ruin the native look

 - Further xml work
-  - experience
-  - magic
+  - magic - indicate time until fully-prepped
-  - worn inventory
-  - stowed inventory
   - store list

 - Basic script system w/ pauses for now